Chuo City Guide( Chuo Ward, Chuo-ku )

 Nihonbashi, located in Chuo City, is home to the Bank of Japan and the Tokyo Stock Exchange.
 Many financial companies have offices in Nihonbashi.
 Its shopping area is famous for having department stores that were established hundreds of years ago.
 In the past few years, a couple of large-scale redevelopments have produced new landmark commercial facilities such as Koredo Nihonbashi and Muromachi.
 In the Yaesu and Kyobashi areas, next to Tokyo Station, the redevelopment of various office buildings has been progressing and improving the convenience of business activities.

 Ginza, with its prestigious department stores and high-class brand-name boutiques, is one of the major and most famous shopping areas in Tokyo.
-Also within Chuo City is Tsukiji, one of the largest fish markets in the world.
-Across the Sumida River from Tsukiji is the waterfront neighborhood of Tsukishima, with local food such as monja yaki”.
+The Tsukiji fish market, one of the largest fish markets in the world, has moved to Toyosu however, the Tsukiji Outside Market continues to thrive.
+Across the Sumida River from Tsukiji is the waterfront neighborhood of Tsukishima, with local food such as "monja yaki".

 Chuo City Living Guide

 Once you’ve made plans to move to Chuo City, you will need to get your resident registration at the Chuo City Office.
 You will have register within 14 days of the date you begin your residency in Chuo City.

 Please read and keep bookmarked "In Case of Emergency" for easy access in the event of a disaster.
 You can also download Chuo City Disaster Prevention App, it's available for iOS and Android, the supported languages are English, Korean, Chinese and Japanese.